How to Get Into Medical School: The Complete Guide (2025)

 3. Clinical Experience & Shadowing

 Schools want to see that you’ve spent time in the healthcare world – not just because it looks good, but because it proves you understand the realities of medicine.
 You don’t need 1,000 hours but you do need real exposure and reflection.
-That means shadowing experience under physicians, hands-on patient interaction, and depth over prestige.
+That means shadowing experience under physicians, gaining hands-on patient experience, and prioritizing depth over prestige.
 What you learned, how you talk about it, and how it connects to your background and goals matter far more than the setting or number of experiences.

 Expert Tip: Both medical school and medical careers can be grueling.
 In looking for real experience, admissions officers are trying to understand if you know what it means to care for patients – physically, emotionally, and mentally – and if you really want this for yourself.
 If you do, you’ll be much more likely to succeed.